keerthana-cs/DataScience-Portfolio/README.md

 # DataScience-Portfolio
-This repository contains the Data Science projects which was done by me as a part of my Internship program.
+This repository contains the Data Science projects done by me as a part of my Internship program.

 ## Contents
 ## •	Machine Learning Projects: